Lightning-AI/pytorch-lightning/docs/source/new-project.rst

 - :ref:`Load checkpoints directly from S3 <weights_loading:Checkpoint Loading>`
 - :ref:`Scale to massive compute clusters <slurm>`
 - :ref:`Use multiple dataloaders per train/val/test loop <multiple_loaders>`
-- :ref:`Use multiple optimizers to do Reinforcement learning or even GANs <optimizers:Use multiple optimizers (like GANs)>`
+- :ref:`Use multiple optimizers to do reinforcement learning or even GANs <optimizers:Use multiple optimizers (like GANs)>`

 Or read our :ref:`introduction_guide` to learn more!